spbavarva/burplabs/README.md

 ---

-## Author
+## Author and Support

 Credit to Rana Khalil for inspiring me for this!

 Built by [Sneh aka mystic_mido](https://github.com/spbavarva)
 Portfolio: [snehbavarva.com](https://www.snehbavarva.com)
 If you like it, give it a ⭐ on GitHub!
+That will really helps a lot to motivate me and show the significance of this small project.
+Thank you!

 ---